 Keep your save data safe in the cloud

 Following an update to the Nintendo Switch’s system software, you can now keep your game data safe by storing it in the cloud, so long as you have Nintendo Switch Online.
 If your Switch happens to break or you simply decide to use a different one for whatever reason, you’ll be able to keep your save data.
-However, this will not work with all games — Pokémon: Let’s Go is a notable exception, so make sure you look up information on your games before doing so.
+However, this will not work with all games — Pokémon Sword and Shield are notable exceptions, so make sure you look up information on your games before doing so.

-To store your game save data in the cloud, select a game tile on the system’s home screen, hit the “+” icon, and choose the “save data cloud backup” option.
-Depending on your firmware, it might just say “data cloud backup,” instead.
+To store your game save data in the cloud, select a game tile on the system’s home screen, hit the “+” icon, and choose the Save Data Cloud Backup option.
+Depending on your firmware, it might just say Save Data Cloud instead.

 Click the tile that appears, and you’ll be taken to a page for the game in question.
 From there, you can back up your save data, download your save data, delete backup save data, or turn automatic backup on.
 You’ll also see if there is a difference between your console’s save data and the cloud’s on this page.

 Use your points to get discounts

 The price you see on the Nintendo Switch eShop doesn’t necessarily have to be the price you pay!
 As you buy games — both digital and physical — you’ll accrue My Nintendo points, which are used to purchase goodies and get discounts on games.

 If you bought your game digitally, the My Nintendo points you get are added to your account automatically.
 This option typically gives you a set number of points, but there are occasional promotions that will reward your account with more.